Torfield and Saxon Mount Academy Trust SEN Report 2023 24

 Play times and lunch breaks are structured to enable pupils to be supported in developing independent social and play skills and self-help skills.
 Lunchtimes also promote independence in eating and drinking as well as in social interaction.

 Pupils with medical needs are supported by trained staff.
-All staff receive training in working with pupils with a range of SEN. All staff are trained to meet the needs of pupils with autism and associated communication difficulties.
+All staff receive training in working with pupils with a range of SEN.

 There are high expectations that pupils will behave well towards each other and follow the school rules.
 A highly motivating reward system enables pupils to see that their hard work and good behaviour is recognised and appreciated.
 Sanctions are in place for pupils who do not follow the rules and support for some is identified through an Individual Behaviour Plan (IBP).
 We know that some pupils need a higher level of support to succeed in managing their behaviour.
 The IBP describes the triggers for behaviour and the strategies that can successfully support the pupil.